 How Modern Epidemiological Studies Differ

-Today the associations found in studies are much smaller.
-They are related to lifestyle, and they are concerning chronic diseases with a long induction period between risk exposure and disease presentation.
+The associations are often related to lifestyle, and are concerning chronic diseases with a long induction period between risk exposure and disease presentation.
 When there is a long induction period, it is harder to see a causal link than when it is a short period.

 The author felt that it was time to reevaluate the use of the usual types of epidemiological studies.
 The most commonly used are observational studies, such as case-control and cohort studies.
 These types of studies were felt to be appropriate for the first two major historical eras – the sanitary era and the infectious disease era.